greilick-industries/rcatc-scripts-grblhal/README.md

 ## Important Notes

+### Persistance

+The current tool, tool offset, and RapidChange settings only persist for the duration of a single firmware power cycle.
+This means that anytime the firmware is rebooted or powered on, these values will be lost and will need to be initialized.
+P200 is included in this macro package to provide that initialization functionality.
+Once initialized, the settings will persist for the remainder of the session.

+### Nesting
+Nesting of macro calls is not currently supported in GrblHAL core.
+P200 is also designed to provide a workaround to this limitation.
+Since the included functional macros may not call a configuration macro, they instead make a logic check to ensure that the RapidChange settings have already been loaded with P200.

 ### Tool 0
 Changing tools automatically to a bare spindle may not be achieved using T0.
 Calling M6 with 0 for the selected tool will bypass the TC.macro and simply set the current tool to 0 without unloading.
 These macros use Tool 98